Reviews You Can Rely On

 A lockable suspension fork smooths out road imperfections, and an optional suspension seatpost adds comfort to the rear end.
 The 71-degree headtube angle provides the bike with a sporty, agile steering dynamic that is most comfortable at speeds under 25mph.

 With a 45.5-inch wheelbase, the XP4 feels nimble enough for tight city streets yet stable enough for relaxed bike paths.
 While it can feel a little “twitchy” during high-speed descents, the Star Union 602 hydraulic brakes and 180mm rotors provide plenty of stopping power to keep things under control.
 Our test bike arrived with the Comfort Package, but the upgraded saddle and suspension post actually felt a bit too soft for our team.
-After a couple of test rides, we swapped back to the standard saddle and post, which provided a more balanced and supportive feel that we preferred.
+After a couple of test rides, we swapped back to the standard saddle and post, which provided a more balanced, supportive feel we preferred.

 Standard and Comfort options shown here.